burke86/burke86.github.io/index.md

 Stay tuned for exciting new results!

-### Other Time-Domian Astrophysics
+### Other Time-Domain Astrophysics

 During our search, we also found a peculiar long-lived stellar transient in the metal-poor galaxy PHL 293B.
 I collaborated with Prof. Vivienne Baldassare to study this perplexing dwarf galaxy.
-Using data we obtained from the Gemini obesrvatory, we found the unusually-luminous broad Balmer emission has begun to fade away in recent years.
+Using data we obtained from the Gemini Observatory, we found the unusually-luminous broad Balmer emission has begun to fade away in recent years.
 We concluded the variability, despite appearing similar to that of an AGN, is actually likely due to a massive outburst of a luminous blue variable star, resembling the transient event SDSS1133.
-Our observations ruled-out some intepretations put-forth in previous papers.
+Our observations ruled-out some interpretations put-forth in previous papers.

 ![phl 293b image](https://user-images.githubusercontent.com/13906989/79822610-3272d000-8357-11ea-9e21-fcd6777e662c.png)